Zeyi-Lin/HivisionIDPhotos/docs/api_EN.md

 The `Generate 6-inch Layout Photo` interface logic involves sending an RGB image (usually an ID photo after adding a background color), arranging the photos according to `size`, and then generating a 6-inch layout photo.

+### 4.Human Matting

+Interface Name：`human_matting`

+The `human_matting` interface logic involves sending an RGB image (usually an ID photo with background) and receiving a standard matted portrait photo and a high-definition matted portrait photo (without background fill).

 <br>